coveryourfamilyGet Protected →

 Business protection insurance covers your company against the financial impact of losing a key employee, shareholder, or business owner through death or critical illness.
 Without it, the sudden loss of a key person can threaten even a well-run business.

 There are several types of cover — key person insurance, shareholder protection, and business loan protection.
-Our advisers will identify the right combination for your business structure.
+A separate, qualified adviser will identify the right combination for your business structure.

 Get free business protection advice

-By submitting you agree to our Privacy Policy and consent to being contacted by an FCA-regulated adviser regarding your enquiry.
+By submitting you agree to our Privacy Policy and consent to your details being passed to a separate, FCA-regulated adviser who will contact you about your enquiry.
+Cover Your Family is not FCA regulated and does not give advice.

 What is business protection insurance?